iorme1/address-bloc/README.md

 # Address-Bloc
-A Ruby address book application.
+AddressBloc is an address book application.
 ## Tech Details
 Built with Ruby.